manildayma/AR/README.md

 # AR
-Some augmented reality basic apps.
+Some basic apps using augmented reality.